search instagram arrow-down

 In planning this war of choice, did nobody warn Trump and his minions that a short war had better succeed, because a long one would involve depleting vital stocks of munitions from strategic locales all over the world, and even at that there might not be enough?

 Equally predictable was the Iranian move to close down the Strait of Hormuz and cut the globe off from 20% of its total oil supply.
 Every wargame and analysis proceeds from the assumption that this is likely.
 Yet now that it’s happened, the Americans appear to have been caught off guard, and are scrambling to figure out what to do about it.
 Really, guys?
 The thought never occurred?
+Or did you forget that just by declaring the Strait closed, the Iranians would spook maritime insurers to the point of denying coverage, at which point the traffic would stop whether or not Iran has the military wherewithal to back up its threats with effective action?

-Regime change is hard to effect just by blowing things up from the air, if that’s even the plan.
+Regime change is hard, if not impossible, to effect just by blowing things up from the air, if that’s even the plan.
 In fact, what is the plan, Donnie?
 You can blow up as many Supreme Leaders and senior officials and military commanders as you like, but others will simply slot themselves in and carry on.
 This we know from hard experience.
 Or do we?
 At one point, Donald was carrying on as if once he nailed the Ayatollah and a few other key players, the IRGC would see which way the wind was blowing, either change sides or doff their uniforms and take to the hills, and an uprising of the general population could then occur, leading to new, moderate leadership, and sunshine, and bunnies.
 But then Pete Hegseth told the press that Hell no, this was no regime change war, we don’t need no stinking regime change.
 After which Donald said he could imagine somebody better taking over in the aftermath, or somebody worse, maybe, how should he know, that was none of his concern.
 Also, that at first he’d had some people in mind who could take over, but oooooops, we killed them too.
 Meanwhile, other rationales have been floated, including the destruction of the nuclear program that was already, we were assured, utterly and permanently obliterated last June.
 Now there’s talk of the CIA arming Kurdish factions in the region to rush in and, one supposes, boot out the IRGC by force of arms, an idea which doesn’t sound fully baked.
 So what’s the plan here, Donald?
 What’s victory look like?
 What’s the end game?
 Did these witless bastards pull the lever on setting the whole Middle East on fire without any idea what was supposed to happen next?
 It sure seems that way.
 It seems like not only did nobody have any thoughts on a Plan B, they never even had a Plan A.

 What do bad actors like China and North Korea do when they realize the Americans have utterly exhausted themselves in a Middle Eastern quagmire, and no longer have the assets or the ammunition to do anything about any moves they might make against Taiwan or South Korea?
 The mind boggles.
 Here’s what really scares me.
 There’s a chance, I don’t think a big one but a chance, that a massed ballistic missile attack might put the carrier Abraham Lincoln, now operating in the Arabian sea, out of action.
 American supercarriers are almost impossible to sink with conventional weapons, but easy to knock out of the fight with a couple of hits that disable catapults or arresting gear, or blow up fuel and munitions on the flight deck.
 If the Iranians pull that off, China’s Xi will have his answer to the question we’ve all been wargaming, and, equipped with anti-ship ballistic missiles far more potent than anything the Iranians could launch (a Chinese specialty), he would be confident that the US Navy could be thwarted from intervening in an invasion of Taiwan.

 Did nobody realize that a war that pisses off almost literally everybody could drive the wedge even deeper between the U.S. and its erstwhile allies?
 Trump has been ranting that Spain won’t let the US use its air force facilities to support the attack on Iran – impacting resupply and aerial refuelling efforts – and it isn’t clear where the Spanish stand on naval facilities, like the base at Rota, where the US Navy has been allowed to set up shop.
 The British, who control Diego Garcia, long an important regional base hosting American airpower, have refused to let the Americans use the facilities there to attack Iran.
 Trump rants about that, too.
 He’s threatening to cut off all trade with Spain, which I’m sure he has no authority to do, but who cares, he never has legal authority to do anything he does.
 These disputes and Trumpian hissy fits drive even more nails into NATO’s coffin, already all but sealed by his insane threats to invade Greenland and annex Canada.
+It doesn’t help either that this idiotic war will be driving up everybody’s energy costs, with all the attendant knock-on effects.
+Meanwhile, all those friendly nations in the Gulf, suffering the effects of Iran’s retaliation, perhaps won’t be so friendly any more, or quite so eager to host the American military facilities that turn out to be missile magnets.

 Hey, what about the economy?
 Since nobody, apparently, thought about the Iranians maybe shutting down the Strait of Hormuz and choking off 20% of global oil supply, I guess it follows that no one considered what that would do to oil prices, inflation, unemployment, stock markets, consumer confidence and all that.
 Maybe not the best play in the run-up to the mid-terms, being as it’s all so completely unnecessary.